 - 5 hours required prior to attending Weekend 2 and 5 hours post Weekend 2

 - A list of EMDR Institute Approved Consultants will be given at each training

 - Workshop fees do not include case consultation

-A clinical background is necessary for the effective application of EMDR.
+A clinical background is necessary for the effective application of EMDR therapy.
 Attendance at the workshop is limited to all levels of social workers and mental health professionals who have a masters degree or higher in the mental health field and are licensed or certified through a state or national board which authorizes independent practice.